 Health care proxy

-If you haven’t already completed a Health Care Proxy Form, we recommend you complete one now.
+If you haven’t already completed a Health Care Proxy form, we recommend you complete one now.
 A health care proxy is a legal document that identifies the person who will speak for you if you are unable to communicate for yourself.
 This person is known as your health care agent.
-If you are interested in completing a Health Care Proxy Form, talk with your nurse.
-If you have completed a Health Care Proxy Form or if you have any other advanced directive, bring it with you to your next appointment.
+If you are interested in completing a Health Care Proxy form, talk with your nurse.
+If you have completed one, or if you have any other advanced directive, bring it with you to your next appointment.